 - Providing training and tools for incorporating resident voices and ideas in planning for resilience and recovery

 - Creating smarter, more efficient building standards so that homes are healthier, less costly to operate and can withstand the effects of climate events

-- Developing transformative resources, such as our updated Green Communities Criteria and Keep Safe, a Guide for Resilient Housing Design, to infuse best practices into building design and construction
+- Developing transformative resources, such as our updated Green Communities Criteria, Strategies for Multifamily Building Resilience and Keep Safe, a Guide for Resilient Housing Design, to infuse best practices into building design and construction

 - Partnering with community organizations across the country to provide funding, training and on-the-ground support so that homes and the people who live in them can adapt to our new climate reality

 - Drawing from the inherent strength in communities to move forward in the face of our new climate future because we know that resilience isn't just about being able to bounce back or rebuild after a disaster

 - Strengthen organizational capacity through training and technical assistance and provide funding to advance affordable housing and community development efforts through the USVI Housing Ecosystem Development Grants Program from Enterprise and Federal Home Loan Bank of New York

 Here’s how we do it: